gideonbot/request-controller/README.md

 Removes the IP from the list of banned IPs

 ### .load()
-Loads the ban list from ipbans.txt
+Loads the ban list from ipbans.txt (you shouldn't have to call this)

 ## Events
 ### .on('ip_banned', ip => {...})